Violence in Argentine Literature and Film (1989-2005)

 October 2010

-Why has violence been a predominant topic in contemporary Argentine film and literature?
-What conclusions can be drawn from the dissemination of violent images and narratives that depict violence in Argentina?
+Why has violence been a predominant topic in contemporary Argentine literature and film?

-Applying a variety of critical approaches, the contributors explore violence in Argentine cultural productions as it relates to four broad themes: the body as site of physical violence, the legacies of Argentina’s authoritarian past, the collapse of the myth of the Argentine nation, and the current battles over how to define particular “social and geographical places” in the context of an increasingly violent society.
+Examining depictions of violence in Argentine cultural production as multifaceted and complex, this collection explores the body as a site of physical violence, the legacies of authoritarianism, the collapse of the myth of the Argentine nation, and the battles over the definition of social and geographical place.
+It examines violence as a cause and result of the transformations undergone by the Argentine state, economy, and society.

 With Contributions By: Fernando Reati, Myriam Osorio, Elizabeth Montes Garcés, Carolina Rocha, Gabriela Copertari, Beatriz Urraca, Ignacio López-Vicuña, Natalia Jackovkis, Zulema Moret, and Victoria Ruétalo